-A fun little chemical called Adenosine in your central nervous system is responsible for controlling your sleep-wake cycle.
-During the day, this chemical gradually increases.
-And, as it is absorbed, you begin to feel more tired.
+Your central nervous system produces a fun little chemical called adenosine, and it’s responsible for controlling your sleep-wake cycle.
+During the day, adenosine levels gradually increase, and as this chemical is absorbed, you begin to feel more tired.

-Caffeine is widely considered to be a diuretic, meaning for many people it increases the urge to urinate.
-It may also increase colon activity, which means you may be headed to the bathroom for more that one reason.
+Caffeine is widely considered to be a diuretic, which means that, for many people, it increases the urge to urinate.
+It may also increase colon activity, which means you may be headed to the bathroom for, you know, more frequently.

-You probably already know that with every sugar rush comes the telltale crash.
-The sugar you add to your coffee is no different.
-So if you’re adding sugar to your coffee, this may be part of the crashing problem.
+You probably already know that with every sugar rush comes the infamous sugar crash.
+And yes, that happens with the sugar you add to your coffee, too.
+Your taste buds might appreciate you adding a spoonful of sugar into your beverage, but the rest of your body should know the sweet stuff could be part of your crashing problem.

-If you’re adding just a bit to sweeten up your normally-black coffee, you can probably get away without too many negative side effects.
-However, if your go-to coffee beverage has syrup or whipped cream in it, you might want to reconsider your coffee choices.
+If you’re just adding a little sweetener to your one or two cups per day, you probably won’t experience too many adverse effects.
+However, if sugary drinks are always your go-to, especially those with syrup or whipped cream, you might want to reconsider your coffee choices.

 How to Fix It

-Obviously, most coffee fans won’t even consider ditching their morning companion.
-And, with a few adjustments to counteract the effects of caffeine, you probably won’t need to.
-Here are a few tips to try before switching to decaf:
+Many coffee fans won’t even consider ditching their morning companion for decaf or skipping coffee altogether.
+Still, the good news is, if you make a few adjustments to your coffee routine and counteract the effects of caffeine, you probably won’t need to.
+Here are a few tips for you to try.

-Additionally, if you keep a lower level of caffeine in your system throughout the day, you can also mitigate the effects of it.
-For example, rather than chugging your morning cup before you leave, you can bring it with you in a thermos and sip throughout the morning.
-Then, around midday, you can. switch to something that is still caffeinated, but perhaps weaker.
-Whether that’s a different brew, different blend, or different drink all together is up to you.
+If you keep a lower amount of caffeine in your system throughout the day, you can better mitigate its effects.
+For example, instead of chugging your morning cup before you leave, bring it with you in a travel mug and sip it throughout the morning.
+Then, you can switch to something that’s still caffeinated but perhaps weaker around midday; whether that’s a different brew, blend, or drink altogether is up to you.

-We mentioned that hydration for the avid coffee drinker can be a serious issue.
-The solution is pretty easy on this one; just drink more water.
-Now, we know people have probably been telling you this your whole life, but if you want to keep up your coffee habit, you should really listen this time.
+We mentioned that hydration, or lack thereof, can be a serious issue for a serious coffee fanatic.
+The solution is pretty easy for this one: just drink more servings of water per day!
+We know people have probably told you this your whole life, but if you want to keep up your coffee habit, you really should listen this time.

-The average adult male should be aiming for about 15 cups (that’s a little less than a gallon), and the average adult female should try to get about 11 cups.
-Now, that’s including water you get from food and other drinks.
-So if you’re looking for how much just pure water you should be drinking, it’s about half a liter.
+The average adult male should aim for about 15 cups of water — that’s a little less than a gallon — and the average adult female should try to drink about 11 cups.
+That amount includes the water you get from food and other beverages.

-If you are having trouble motivating yourself to drink water without dumping sugary flavoring into it.
-Try getting a filter or implementing an accountability system in your planner.
-There are also a TON of apps for it if you’re looking for something pretty low-maintenance.
+Drink plenty of water!
+And if you’re having trouble motivating yourself to drink it without adding a ton of sugary flavoring, try getting a filter or implementing an accountability system into your planner; there are a ton of apps for that if you’re looking for something low-maintenance.

 Skip the Sugar

-Like everything else in life, sugar can be okay in moderation.
-However, some people are more sensitive to it than others.
-So if you know that you react pretty strongly to it, you should probably cut it out of your coffee routine entirely.
+Like everything else in life, sugar or some other bit of sweetener may be okay in moderation, but some people are more sensitive to it than others.
+That’s why, if you already know you react pretty strongly to it, you should probably cut sugar out of your coffee routine entirely.

 Do Some Self-Evaluation

-High-stress levels, sedentary lifestyles, eating habits, and even hydration levels can affect your energy levels.
-So while an excessive caffeine intake may exacerbate some of these issues, looking at some of the root causes of your fatigue can also be helpful.
+High stress levels, sedentary lifestyles, dietary habits, and even hydration levels can affect your energy.
+Sure, excessive coffee and caffeine consumption can exacerbate some of these issues, but getting to the root cause of your fatigue is the most helpful course of action.